2015 Cincinnati Bengals season: Week 16: at Denver Broncos

 Due to the Steelers' loss to the Ravens the previous day, the Bengals entered the game as the AFC North champions.
 The Bengals rushed out to a 14–0 lead in the first half on a McCarron touchdown pass and a Mohamed Sanu rush, but Denver cut the deficit to 11 points as Brandon McManus nailed a short 23-yard field goal with just 18 seconds remaining before halftime.
 In the second half, momentum shifted mightily after a missed field goal by Mike Nugent in the third.
 Emmanuel Sanders hauled in an 8-yard pass from Brock Osweiler to cut the deficit to 14–10, and Denver claimed the lead for the first time in the game on a 39-yard touchdown run by C. J. Anderson with 11:17 remaining in the 4th Quarter.
 The Bengals marched down the field to tie the game on Mike Nugent's season-long 52-yard field goal, making the score 17–17 at the end of regulation.
 The tired Bengals failed to put any points on the board in the extra period, allowing a 37-yard McManus field goal to make the score 20–17 Denver.
 A botched snap on the ensuing Bengals drive was recovered by the Broncos, ending the game and Cincinnati's hopes for a first-round bye in the playoffs.
-With the loss, the Bengals fell to 11–4 on the season.
+With the loss, the Bengals fell to 11–4.
+They would finish 6-2 on the road and 3-1 against the AFC West.

 Despite losing, the Bengals were able to clinch the AFC North with the Steelers' loss to the Ravens, as stated before.

 The loss was also the 10th straight in Denver for the Bengals, dating back to 1975.

+This would be both the last time Bengals clinched both a playoff berth and the AFC North until 2021.